42hexagons/42hexagons.github.io/_jobs/backend-software-engineer.markdown

 # Senior backend software engineer

-42Hexagons is looking for a Senior Backend Software Engineer to complete its software developement team on our phare product: Flexomatic.
+42Hexagons is looking for a Senior Backend Software Engineer to complete its software developement team on its phare product: Flexomatic.

 ## The context